MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 The FolderHierarchyChildrenCountReceiveQuota parameter specifies the maximum number of subfolders that can be created in a mailbox folder.
 The mailbox owner won't be able to create a new subfolder when this limit is reached.

-To see the current value of this property, run the command Get-MailboxStatistics \<MailboxIdentity\> | Format-List FolderHierarchyChildrenCountReceiveQuota
+To see the current value of this property, run the command `Get-MailboxStatistics <MailboxIdentity> | Format-List FolderHierarchyChildrenCountReceiveQuota`.

 ```yaml
 Type: Int32